preendata/preen/docs/demo.md

-# HyphaDB Demo
+# Hypha Demo

-This is guide to demonstrate how to use HyphaDB.
-There are a couple of concepts that we use in HyphaDB:
+This is guide to demonstrate how to use hypha.
+There are a couple of concepts that we use in hypha:

 1. **Source**: A source is a data store that we want to query.
-You can configure multiple sources in HyphaDB via the `config.yaml` file.
+You can configure multiple sources in hypha via the `config.yaml` file.
 Currently supported sources are MongoDB, Postgres, and MySQL.

-2. **Model**: A model is a the unit of data that we want to store in HyphaDB.
+2. **Model**: A model is a the unit of data that we want to store in hypha.
 It is a user defined query that we retrieve and collate from all configured sources.
 You define a model by creating a `*.sql` (SQL systems) or a `*.json` (NoSQL systems) file in the `models` directory.

 ![Overview](overview.png)

-The workflow is 1) configure sources in `config.yaml`, 2) build your model to query data from these sources, and 3) query the data locally via the HyphaDB CLI.
+The workflow is 1) configure sources in `config.yaml`, 2) build your model to query data from these sources, and 3) query the data locally via the hypha CLI.

 ## Step 1: Configure Sources